Shashwat-Banchhor/Distributed_ML/README.md

-# distributed_ml
+# Distributed_ML
-Encoding schemes for communicating gradients in Distributed ML.
+This repository provides essential encoding techniques used in the work: "Huffman Coding Based Encoding Techniques for Fast Distributed Deep Learning".

 Currently this repository consists of six encoding schemes:
 1. Run Length Encoding